gemtools/gemtools/Readme.md

 For the C API you need to have gzlib and bzlib installed with header files.
 Both libraries are used to transparently open compressed files.
-On a Debian/Ubuntu system the pacakges are libbz2-dev and zlib1g-dev.
+On a Debian/Ubuntu system the pacakges are libbz2-dev and zlib-dev.

 For python, the library will work both with Python 2.6 and Python 2.7, but for 2.6 you have ti install the argparse library.
 An easy way to install gemtools